vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-1_What-are-Kmers.md

     you don't need to respond to them, just learn them.
     I'm then going to ask you some questions.
   ```
 Then click on the "Paperclip" icon and select the file `Definitions.html`, and hit the "Send Message" icon (the "Up-arrow" icon at the right of the "Message Grimoire" box).
-Grimoire should respond to entering the above with something like "Understood" or "Got it". `Definitions.html` contains a list of definitions of terms and concepts specific to this course.
+Grimoire should respond to your entering the above with something like "Understood" or "Got it". `Definitions.html` contains a list of definitions of terms and concepts specific to this course.
 We will be using the preceding method to "pre-prompt" Grimoire regarding the "context" for a set of exercises throughout the remainder of this course; you are welcome to look at the file `Definitions.html`, but some of the terms, definitions, and concepts may not make sense in advance of the exercise they are relevant to.

 The following questions should be entered as individual prompts (or as Grimore puts them, "Messages"), but should be entered during the same session in which you uploaded the above definitions, since Grimoire will need these definitions to establish its "context", and it cannot remember the contents of one session in a different dession, but will instead fall back on its "default" definitions unless "re-prompted".